 Judgments and estimates are principally made in the following decisions:

-- Provisions and other short term liabilities
+- Provisions and other short term liabilities - Accounting treatment of lawsuit against Telia Company c) Foreign currency

 The estimates and underlying assumptions are reviewed on an ongoing basis.

 The consolidated financial statements have been prepared on the historical cost basis.